vicy07/flight_map/README.md

 "Path" panel so you can build an ordered itinerary of `Airport -> Airline -> Airport`.
 Use the **Airline** dropdown to show only airports served by a particular carrier.
-When a filter is active, clicking an airport displays only its routes for the chosen airline.
+When a filter is active, clicking an airport displays only its routes for the chosen airline and marker sizes update to reflect only those routes.
 The **Reset Path** button clears all selected routes and hides any displayed lines.

 ## Development